1ttric/1ttric.github.io/content/post/lightroom.md

 Getting the correct incantation to make the software work will be made easier by preparing a Docker image to run Lightroom in a known and reproducible environment.

-## Catalog handling
+## Catalog

 A Lightroom catalog consists of an `.lrcat` file (actually a SQLite database) and various helper folders with suffixes such as `.lrdata`

 The only *mandatory* file here is the catalog itself.
 The data directories merely serve as a cache to speed up the loading of thumbnails and other data.

+## Catalog handling

-So, it should be simple just to bind mount in a directory containing the catalog file and run the app with WINE?
+It should be possible just to bind mount in a directory containing the catalog file and run the containerized app against the catalog with WINE?
 Nope.

 Although Lightroom allows for the loading of images from a networked or otherwise mounted drive, the catalog file itself **must** be located on the host's main volume.
 This is likely for performance reasons - imagine running a SQLite database backed by a highly latent NAS Samba share.
 Not a use case that needs support.